odigos-io/odigos/tests/e2e/workload-lifecycle/README.md

 ### nodejs-unsupported-version

-This workload is running Node.js version 8 and verify that odigos can ignore it gracefully.
+This workload is running Node.js version 8 and it has the NODE_VERSION environment variable set in the image so odigos can detect it.
-Odigos is expected to detect the runtime version from the environment in the base docker image and not apply any instrumentation device to the deployment, should not restart the pods, and report the issue in instrumented application CR.
+Odigos is expected to not add instrumentation device to the deployment, should not restart the pods, and report the issue in instrumented application CR.

+### nodejs-very-old-version

+This workload is running Node.js version 8 and it has the NODE_VERSION environment variable set in the image so odigos can detect it.
+Odigos is expected to add instrumentation device to the deployment, should restart the pods, but the agent should not load due to the unsupported version.

 ## Steps